 - pinch of salt

-- 1 Tbsp green sanding sugar
+- 1 Tablespoon green sanding sugar

-- Prepare a 9inch springform pan by lining it with foil.
+- Prepare a 9-inch springform pan by lining it with foil.
 Wrap foil around an empty fruit or vegetable can.
 Place in center of springform pan and set aside.

 - In a large mixing bowl, add the marshmallow cream and white chocolate morsels.
 Set aside.

 - In a large saucepan, add sugar, heavy cream, unsalted butter and salt.
 Bring to a boil over medium high heat, stirring frequently.
 Once boiling, continue to boil for a full 4 minutes, stirring constantly.
 Remove from heat and pour over marshmallow mixture.
 Using an electric mixer, blend for about one minutes, until morsels are melted and mixture is smooth.

 - Fold in the 1 1/2 cup jelly beans, until combined.
 Pour into prepared pan.
 Sprinkle with green sanding sugar.
 Using the remaining jelly beans, arrange into flowers on top of fudge.
 Once decorated, place fudge, uncovered, into the refrigerator for 4 hours, or overnight.

 - When ready to serve, remove fudge from springform pan by releasing the latch.
 Unwrap the foil and place on a serving plate.
 You may need to use a butter knife to gently cut and remove the center can, wiggling it out gently.
 Fill center of ring with remaining jelly beans.
 Serve with a knife so guests can cut their own pieces!
 ENJOY.